-Arresting cities and towns, like Hanoi and Hoi An, are obvious candidates for strolling, people-watching, or just whiling away an afternoon in a cool bar or street-side restaurant, without constantly feeling compelled to move on to the next thing on the list.
-We defy you not to fully unwind while drifting between the limestone karsts of Bai Tu Long or Lan Ha Bay on a traditional-style junk boat, or reclining on the soft sands of one of Vietnam’s secluded central beaches.
+Dazzling cities and towns, like Hanoi and Hoi An, are obvious candidates for strolling, people-watching, or just whiling away an afternoon in a cool bar or street-side restaurant, without constantly feeling compelled to move on to the next thing on the list.
+Crucially to the laid-back spirit of this trip, however, we defy you not to fully unwind while wandering between the green hills and rippling rice fields of Mai Chau, or reclining on the soft sands of one of Vietnam’s secluded central beaches.

 A leisurely pace means ample time to enjoy some of Vietnam’s more unusual, stylish and luxurious hotels, which offer so much more than just somewhere to lay your head.
 Almost everywhere in Vietnam is well worth spending a few extra nights getting to know.
 A train journey on the famous Reunification Express line is another great way to slow your pace, and shorter journeys can feel even more relaxing - this is a holiday, after all, not an exercise in endurance!
 If keeping your travels slow sounds good, let us know and we’ll get creative...